a-sit-plus/signum/serialization-api-delta.md

 Default contract:
 - Uses ASN.1 DER only (`DerEncoder`/`DerDecoder`).
 - Throws `SerializationException` for non-ASN.1 formats unless a type overrides `serialize/deserialize` for fallback behavior.
+- Publishes `leadingTags` for ambiguity/disambiguation checks.

+Also available for non-`Asn1Serializer` custom serializers:
+- `Asn1LeadingTagsDescriptor` (implemented on custom descriptors to expose exact or unknown leading tags).

 Also added:
 - `Asn1ElementSerializer` (DER-only serializer for raw `Asn1Element` values).